-Users can change the password for the "admin" account.
+Users can change the password for the "admin" account, the password is 1~32 characters.
 The operation is shown in Figure 17.

 Figure 17: Change Password

 5.5 Software Update

 Switch can obtain more performances by software update.
 For this series switches, software updates contains BootROM software version update and system software version update.
 First, update the BootROM software version, and then update the system software version.
 If no change in the BootROM version, users can only update the system software version.